munificent/magpie/doc/site/markdown/expressions.md

 ^title Expressions

 Expressions are the building blocks for programs.
-In fact, programs *are* expressions.
+In Magpie, a programs is simply a list of them.
 Unlike most imperative languages, but like most functional languages, Magpie does not have *statements*, only expressions.
 Flow control, blocks, and variable declarations are all expressions which return values.
 This is valid in Magpie:

     :::magpie
     print(if result then "yes" else "no")

-Coming from another imperative language, you should find that Magpie has fewer distinct kinds of expressions, but that each one is used for more different things.
-For example, instead of a distinct array element syntax like `array[index]`, Magpie just uses function calls: `array(index)`.
-Likewise, Magpie unifies `do`, `while`, `for`, and iterator loops under a single looping construct.

 The major types of expressions in Magpie are: